-There are many variations of the spider curls exercise that you can perform to build your biceps.
+There are many variations of the spider curls exercise (and countless other types of bicep curls) that you can perform to build your biceps.
 Not only can you perform spider curls with different equipment, but you can also do them on different equipment and in various positions, which is what this section is all about.

 - Spider hammer curls

 Spider curls on an incline bench

 It’s entirely possible to do a spider curl without a preacher bench.
 All you need is an adjustable bench, a pair of dumbbells, and a tolerance for bicep lactic acid.

 From there, you want to set the backrest of the bench to between 45 and 60 degrees.
 Then, you simply sit on the bench with your chest pressed against the backrest and let your arms hang in front of you.

 Next, curl the weights toward your shoulders and squeeze your biceps as hard as you can, making sure to twist your little fingers away from your body as you contract your biceps.
 Finish the rep by lowering the dumbbells under control until your elbows are extended.

 Spider curls on a preacher bench